Randomized Solutions to Convex Programs with Multiple Chance Constraints

-In particular, suppose that Assumption \ref{Ass:RemAlg}(a) holds.
-The proof in \cite[Sec.\,5.1] {CampGar:2011} works analogously for an arbitrary stage $i\in\BN_{1}^{N}$, given that an upper bound of the violation distribution is readily available from the proof of Theorem \ref{The:Sampling}.
+First, suppose that Assumption \ref{Ass:DiscViol} holds.
+The proof in \cite[Sec.\,5.1]{CampGar:2011} works analogously for an arbitrary chance constraint $i\in\BN_{1}^{N}$, given that an upper bound of the violation distribution is readily available from Theorem \ref{The:Sampling}.

-Alternatively, suppose that Assumption \ref{Ass:RemAlg}(b) holds.
+Second, suppose that Assumption \ref{Ass:Monotonicity} holds.
 In this case the proof in \cite[Sec.\,5.1]{CampGar:2011} can be applied directly to the $\SCP$ which arises from the $\MCP$ if all chance constraints other than a particular $i\in\BN_{1}^{N}$ are omitted (and also $\BX$ is omitted).
 In particular, \eqref{Equ:Discarding} holds for the scenario solution of this $\SCP$, using Lemma \ref{The:Monotonicity}(b).
-Given that the chance constraint is monotonic and by virtue of Lemma \ref{The:Monotonicity} it also holds for any feasible point, in particular for the optimal point of \eqref{Equ:MultRP}. \end{proof} The work of \cite{CampGar:2011} already provides an excellent account of the merits of the sampling-and-discarding approach is provided in \cite{CampGar:2011}, and therefore it need not be restated here.
-It should be emphasized, however, that the randomized solution converges to the true solution of the $\MSP$ as the number of discarded constraints increases, given the constraints are removed by the optimal algorithm in Example \ref{Exa:ConstrRem}(a).
+Given that the chance constraint is monotonic and by virtue of Lemma \ref{The:Monotonicity}(a), \eqref{Equ:Discarding} also holds for any point in $\BX_{i}(\om^{(i)})$, in particular for the scenario solution of the $\MCP$. \end{proof} The work of \cite{CampGar:2011} already provides an excellent account of the merits of the sampling-and-discarding approach, which does not require a restatement here.
+However, it should be emphasized that the scenario solution converges to the true solution of the $\MCP$ as the number of discarded constraints increases, provided that the constraints are removed by the optimal procedure of Example \ref{Exa:ConstrRem}(a).